Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 3. Click ***Author and deploy***
 3. Stop MLPipeline:
     1. Click **MLPipeline** in the "Piepelines" list,
-    2.  start the pipeline by setting the value "isPaused" to "true"
+    2. Start the pipeline by setting the value "isPaused" to "true"
     ```
     "isPaused": true
     ```
-    3.  click the upper arrow button to  deploy it
+    3. Click the upper arrow button to  deploy it
 4. Create/Update Linked services:
     1. Click **New Compute**, choose ***Azure ML***,  replay the content in the editor with  the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json), replace  the content in "mlEndpoint" and "apikey" with  the real value in the "Train Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
     2. Click **AzureMLLinkedService**, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.